What CRC Actually Reviews

 NO SYSTEM ACCESS REQUIRED

-STANDARD EXPORTS ONLY
+STANDARD PAYROLL EXPORTS

 NO SENSITIVE DATA REQUIRED